 Jesus Christ explained that the 10 Commandments and all of God’s laws are based on God’s most prominent characteristic: love.

 What are the 10 Commandments?
 Laws that show us how to love

 God gave humanity the Bible to reveal His way of life—His way of love.
-The dos and don’ts of God’s 10 Commandments show us how to apply love in every aspect of life.
+The dos and don’ts of the 10 Commandments God gave on Mount Sinai show us how to apply love in every aspect of life.

 Jesus Christ summarized all of God’s laws in two great commandments. “‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets” (Matthew 22:37-40).